josec15/cs497/README.md

 Was not able to get a running program.
 Create a linked list and use two pointers to traverse the linked list
 and locate the nth position.
 The node at the nth position would be removed
 and would print the modified head.
 Complexity = O(n), not very efficient

 ## Question #5
+Unable to get a running program.
+Wrote suedo code that traveses through the lists and adds each node
+to a new linked list which will then be sorted by built in python function
+and displayed.
+Complexity = unsure